telepresenceio/telepresence/howtos/intercepts.md

     ...
     ```

-3. Intercept all traffic for the service you want to use:
+3. Intercept all traffic for your service:
 `telepresence intercept <service name> --port <local port>[:<remote port>] --env-file <path to env file>`

    - For the `--port` argument, specify the port on which your local instance of your service will be running.